-DCA will award up to \$500,000 per application submitted for housing rehabilitation of owner-occupied homes; or up to \$1,500,000 per application for new construction or reconstruction of homes for sale to home buyers.
-Eligible Applicants may apply for only one activity.
+DCA will award up to five hundred thousand dollars (\$500,000) per application submitted for housing rehabilitation of owner-occupied homes; or up to one million five hundred thousand dollars (\$1,500,000) per application for new construction or reconstruction of homes for sale to income-eligible home buyers.
+Eligible Applicants may apply for only one (1) activity.

-- Five (5) awards will be made to the top-scoring applications for the new construction/reconstruction of affordable single-family homes activity. - Seven (7) awards will be made overall to the top-scoring applications for the owner-occupied housing rehabilitation activity. - Three (3) awards will be made at DCA's discretion to new CHIP applicants for owner-occupied rehabilitation.
+- Four (4) awards will be made to the top-scoring applications for the new construction/reconstruction of affordable single-family homes activity. - Four (4) awards will be made overall to the top-scoring applications for the owner-occupied housing rehabilitation activity. - Four (4) awards will be made at DCA's discretion to new CHIP applicants for owner-occupied rehabilitation.

-ELIGIBLE APPLICANTS
+ELIGIBLE APPLICANTS AND ACTIVITIES

-Successful applicants will act as either State Recipients or Subrecipients of GHFA HOME funds.
+Successful applicants will act as either State Recipients or Subrecipients of HOME funds.

-State Recipients are a unit of general local government designated by a State to receive HOME funds from the State.

-Subrecipients are defined in the revised HOME Final Rule of July 24, 2013, as a public agency or nonprofit organization selected by the participating jurisdiction to administer all or some of the participating jurisdiction's HOME programs to produce affordable housing.
-A public agency or nonprofit organization that receives HOME funds solely as a developer of a housing project is not a Subrecipient.
-The participating jurisdiction's selection of a Subrecipient is not subject to the procurement procedures and requirements.
+- State Recipients are a unit of general local government designated by a state to receive HOME funds from the state. - Subrecipients are defined in the revised HOME Final Rule of July 24, 2013, as a public agency or nonprofit organization selected by the participating jurisdiction to administer all or some of the participating jurisdiction's HOME programs to produce affordable housing.
+A public agency or nonprofit organization that receives HOME funds solely as a developer of a housing project is not a subrecipient.
+The participating jurisdiction's selection of a subrecipient is not subject to the procurement procedures and requirements.